 after they have partaken of the forbidden fruit.

 God entrusts man (Adam) with the power to name.
-With this trust to name, Adam also has responsibility for his naming, and with this responsibility, he is given headship.
-Since we all share the world, within our daily lives all of us must exercise this headship.
-The lesson is straightforward for Walking in the Way: you have headship, and you are responsible for how you name, speak the word into your life, sow and pray.
+With this trust to name, Adam also has responsibility for his naming, and with this responsibility, he comes into headship.
+Since we all share the world, in our daily lives all of us must exercise this headship.
+The lesson is straightforward for Walking in the Way: you have headship and are responsible for how you name, speak the Word into your life, sow and pray.
 A lazy mind yields no fruit!

-Just as God entrusted Adam, God has put His trust in you to properly name things.
-Trust is not ubiquitous, it is not everywhere; there has to be something to trust in.
+Just as God entrusted Adam, God has trusted you to name toward the good.
+Trust is not ubiquitous, trust is not everywhere; there has to be something in which to trust.
 Love may be proclaimed for all, and love may be sent out to the whole world, but trust is ‘case-specific’.
 It is with trust that a firmer relationship with God begins.
 God gives us His trust as He gives us the power to name.
 That we should all ask, how well do I handle such trust?

 Let us revisit the garden once more.
-At first, Adam only tended what God had provided in the garden (Gen. 2.15).
+At first, Adam only tended to what God had provided in the garden (Gen. 2.15).
 Now God gives Adam a direct responsibility, a responsibility which carries with it the power to designate or to differentiate.
-In naming the animals Adam takes his first real step in responsibility.
+In naming the animals Adam takes his first real step into responsibility.
 This step is taken through the power of speech.
-Just as with Adam, your naming becomes specific and precise.
+Just as with Adam, your naming becomes specific.
 Naming becomes the first overtly directed action Adam takes.
 It is a major step forward for Adam in his relationship with God.
 So it is for us.

-We share with Adam this spiritual power to name, not only relative to how we name ourselves, but how we name our circumstances.
-If you see yourself as struggling through the wilderness, your thoughts and your spoken voice will have you behaving like a fallen man.
-The counterpoint is to Walk in the Way and change how you speak, thus you become plucked out of Cain-mindedness, fallen-mindedness.
-‘Righteous naming’ comes from the spirit of God.
+If you view your circumstances as struggling through the wilderness, your thoughts and your spoken voice will have you behaving like a fallen man.
+The counterpoint is to Walk in the Way and change how you speak.
+Circumstances may not change immediately, but at least you are plucked out of Cain-mindedness, fallen-mindedness.
+‘Righteous naming’ comes from the spirit of God, speaking from the spirit.
 ‘Unrighteous naming’ comes out of the nature or spirit of man, and just as with Cain “sin will crouch beside you.”

 The earthbound child limits his seeking only to the world he sees.
 He looks but does not see, and upon occasions when he does see, he does not perceive.
 He will discover some good and some bad.
-His mind will be completely absorbed with physical things but will miss the over-brooding knowledge and power to rend the physical veil (see Lazarus) and step forward into the spiritual light our Father has given us.
-With the difference in results, one begins to see how important it is to name oneself as Child of Light, Child of God, or follower of Jesus.
-Relationship to the Spirit is key.
-Naming yourself a Child of God or Child of Light is the first step in opening God’s great knowledge and wisdom.
+His mind will become absorbed with worldly things but will miss the over-brooding knowledge and power to rend the physical veil (see Lazarus) and step forward into the spiritual light our Father has given us.
+With the difference in results, one begins to see how important it is to name oneself as a Child of Light, Child of God, or follower of Jesus.
+Relationship to the Spirit of God is key, to opening God’s great knowledge and wisdom.

 Adam works with God even as Adam names, and the situation is similar with each person.
 Working with God becomes an empowering and exciting experience, a soul adventure that no experience in this physical world can replicate.
 The famous biblical quote in Matt.
 7.16 applies to naming quite well: “You will know them by their fruits.
 Do men gather grapes from thornbushes or figs from thistles?”
-Upon close inspection, the fruit of how you name, which also refers to the fruits of your beliefs, will always manifest.
+Upon close inspection, the fruit of how each person speaks and names, which also refers to the fruit of his beliefs, will always manifest.